-This collection of public museums houses some 70,000 works of art gathered over the centuries by the papacy and the Catholic Church, with some 20,000 being on display at any one time.
+Home to some of the best art museums in Italy, the Vatican Museums feature some 70,000 works of art gathered over the centuries by the papacy and the Catholic Church, with some 20,000 being on display at any one time.

 Spread over 24 galleries, they include Pinacoteca Vaticana with works by Leonardo da Vinci and Caravaggio, the Museo Pio-Clementino with its Greek and Roman sculptures, and the Vatican Historical Museum that houses a collection of portraits of all the Popes from the 16th century onwards.

 The sheer amount of art can be bewildering but there are two absolute must-sees: the famed Sistine Chapel with its Michelangelo-decorated altar and ceiling, and the four Stanze di Raffaello that feature Raphael’s masterpiece, The School of Athens.